carlosljr/uglymirror/README.md

 # uglymirror
-A security CRUD web application with an ugly frontend
+A security CRUD web application with an ugly frontend.

 # General